brandonabajelo-zoom/jwt-gen/README.md

 `npm install`

 3. Upon first run, you will be prompted to enter your Zoom API Key and API Secret and a .env file will be generated for you.
-All subsequent runs will read from your this file.
+All subsequent runs will read from this file.

 ## Usage